Five questions for creatives

-Jessie Stringer recently graduated from studying architecture at Falmouth University and is also an artist in her own right.
+Jessie recently graduated from studying architecture at Falmouth University and is also an artist in her own right.
 Co-curating her first exhibition entitled Her Perspective earlier this year, she has taken part in various art fairs, and art direction roles, and connects creatively predominantly through social media.
-Her work revolves around abstraction of portraiture and form through sculpture, painting and installation with themes of mental health and femininity.
+Her work revolves around the abstraction of portraiture and form through sculpture, painting and installation with themes of mental health and femininity.
 Jessie is actively seeking painting and sculpture commissions whilst looking to get involved with local creative endeavours.

 How did you get into the creative industry, and was there a defining point in your career that led you on that path?

 I have been passionate about art from a very young age, which only grew stronger through school – I was lucky to have such inspiring teachers and tutors.
 I decided to study architecture at university whilst pursuing my own artwork on the side.
 Now graduated, I’m still trying to juggle both and constantly branch out.

 Is there anything you would change in your current career and if so why?